 - To advise in the creation of a template for abuse prevention policies amongst sail trainers world wide.

-- To prepare and deliver two youth oriented workshops at the November 2013 Conference.
+- To prepare and deliver youth oriented workshops.

 - Spearheading the reintroduction of inter-ship exchanges during the Cruise in Company leg of the International Tall Ships Races.